iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 # Building iModel.js Modules

 This article describes the tools provided by iModel.js to build frontend modules.
 In this context, frontend modules are JavaScript files (transpiled and webpacked from TypeScript source files) that are intended to run in either a browser or in an Electron application.
-Some background on iModel.js modules is provided in [Modularizing iModel.js](ModularizingIModelJs.md).
+Some background on iModel.js modules is provided in [Modularizing iModel.js](./ModularizingIModelJs.md).

 ## Types of Modules

 There are four types of modules in the iModel.js frontend ecosystem :

 1. System modules.
-The iModel.js frontend system is composed of a set of modules that perform functions such as geometry calculations, user interface customization, and coordinating remote procedure calls to iModel.js backend functions.
+The iModel.js frontend system is composed of a set of modules that perform myriad functions, such as geometry calculations, user interface implementation, and coordinating remote procedure calls to iModel.js backend functions.
 Each such module is built using the technique described here.

 2. Application modules.
 An iModel.js application consists of a module that contains the code for its unique functionality, with calls into the iModel.js system modules that take advantage of the classes and methods provided by iModel.js.
 An application module is loaded by the browser (or Electron) at startup.